stackforge/puppet-openstack_dev_env/README.md

 1. Ensure that you have rake as well as rubygems installed

-This project uses vagrant to build out a virtualized testing environment.

-2. install vagraat and deps:
+2. install vagranat and dependencies:

-rubygems should be installed

 vagrant should be installed